PM ‘concerned’ as thousands still left without power a week after Storm Arwen

 “It’s certainly not ideal, and the higher locations certainly will be seeing some more snow in the coming days.”

-The Met Office has also issued yellow weather warnings for rain in parts of the north east of England and a yellow warning for snow for parts of the south east of Scotland.
+The Met Office has also issued yellow weather warnings for rain in parts of the north east of England and a yellow warning for snow for parts of the south east of Scotland on overnight from Saturday into Sunday.

 The long delays have prompted energy regulator Ofgem to warn it will take enforcement action against network companies which failed to restore power to customers quickly enough following the storm.